New worm bin owners often expect their worm bin to consist of worms, bedding, food waste, beautiful worm castings, and not much else.

 Reddish-brown mites, for instance, seem to love watermelon rinds.
 Simply remove the type of food that the mites seem to prefer and it should lead to a noticeable decrease in their numbers.

-Mix some food grade diatomaceous earth into your worm bin.
+Sprinkle some food grade diatomaceous earth onto the surface of your vermicompost.
 This organic material, made from the fossilized remains of small aquatic organisms, will kill off mites without affecting your worms’ health.

 Conclusion: Mites Are Nothing to Freak Out About